stevens68/twixtbot-ui/README.md

 + *board size*: number of pixels of a side of the board (default: 600)
 + *show labels*: display labels for rows and columns (default: true)
 + *show guidelines*: display lines that lead into the corners (default: false)
-+ *show cursor label*: displays the coordinates in tooltip at mouse coursor
++ *show cursor label*: display the coordinates in a tooltip at the mouse cursor (default: false)
++ *highlight last move*: display yellow circle around last peg (default: false)
 + *smart accept*: during MCTS, reduce the max number of trials automatically according to the lead of the best move (default: true)

 #### Tab *Player 1 / 2*